blakecschmidt/Bing-Search/README.md

 <b>bingsearchmobile.py</b> does the same thing except with a different browser (with the sentence "How do you pronounce the word ____?") in which I could change the User Agent to the iPhone's Safari User Agent so that it thinks I'm viewing from a mobile device.

 Because I have these running on a Raspberry Pi Zero running Raspbian Stretch, the best way for me to do the mobile version was to use a browser called Epiphany.
 You can change this browser to anything you would like as long as you can get it to change to a different User Agent.
-Also, The reason I have so many `time.sleep()` lines is because the RPi Zero isn't very powerful and so I needed it to give the computer some time so that it could load the pages.
+Also, The reason I have so many `time.sleep()` lines is because the RPi Zero isn't very powerful and so I needed it to give the Pi some time so that it could load the pages.
 The program also quits every 4 tabs because otherwise the tabs would stop loading.

 The reason there are bash scripts included is because crontab won't run the Python scripts correctly due to the webbrowser package causing problems due to the script accessing the GUI so I had to wrap the command in a bash script and change the DISPLAY variable.
 The bash scripts are what will be ran in crontab.